Suffragette: Charles E. Hands

-The term "suffragette" was first used in 1906 as a term of derision by the journalist Charles E. Hands in the London Daily Mail to describe activists in the movement for women's suffrage, in particular members of the WSPU.
-But the women he intended to ridicule embraced the term, saying "suffraGETtes" (hardening the 'g'), implying not only that they wanted the vote, but that they intended to 'get' it.
+The term "suffragette" was first used in 1906 by the journalist Charles E. Hands in the London Daily Mail to describe militant activists in the movement for women's suffrage, in particular members of the WSPU.
+The WSPU embraced the term, saying "suffraGETtes" (hardening the 'g'), implying not only that they wanted the vote, but that they intended to 'get' it.
 The non-militant suffragists found favour in the press, as they were not hoping to get the franchise through 'violence, crime, arson and open rebellion'.

 In a letter written to THE NEW YORK TIMES in 1931 an informant who used merely the initials "M. G. S.," credited Charles Hands with coining the word "suffragette."
 The letter said: "It was Charles Hands, always friendly to the early suffragettes, who first used the word to indicate that special revolutionary quality of impatience which marked the new variety of suffragist.
 The Pankhurst party proudly adopted the word, which I have heard defined from their platforms like this: The suffragist just wants a vote, but the suffragette is going to get it.
 A bit far-fetched that, as the word was pronounced with a soft "g"; but the application always succeeded with the crowds and drove the lesson home."